reabiliti/aroundrails/_posts/article/2018-08-31-deploy-ruby-on-rails-on-ubuntu-18-04-bionic-beaver.md

 In order to get Nginx to respond with the Rails app, we need to modify it's sites-enabled.

-Open up `/etc/nginx/sites-enabled/default` in your text editor and we will replace the file's contents with the following:
+Open up `/etc/nginx/sites-available/production.my_app.host` in your text editor and we will replace the file's contents with the following:

 ```
 server {
         listen 80;
         listen [::]:80 ipv6only=on;

-        server_name mydomain.com;
+        server_name production.my_app.host;
         passenger_enabled on;
         rails_env    production;
-        root         /home/deploy/my_app_name/current/public;
+        root         /home/deploy/my_app/current/public;

         # redirect server error pages to the static page /50x.html
         error_page   500 502 503 504  /50x.html;